NBC's

 NBC News' David Gregory and Savannah Guthrie analyze the third and final debate.

-"Where were the bright shining distinctions between these two men tonight?"
+disagree less with the president on foreign policy."Where were the bright shining distinctions between these two men tonight?"

 Savannah Guthrie, NBC News